Lime94/tabletennisscrore/README.md

 Include: short game(11 points), large game(21 points) and tie break.

-Application also can mark pincher in the game, and change it according to the ping-pong rules.
+Application also can mark pitcher in the game, and change it according to the ping-pong rules.

 Results of games save into Database.